 Early intervention services are designed to address a concern with a delay in development as early as possible.
 The services are available for infants and toddlers up to age three.
 Early Intervention Program providers (EIPs) arrange for early intervention practitioners to work along side families and caregivers to address the needs as outlined in the Individualized Family Service Plan.

 How Does It Work?

 Following an evaluation and/or assessment, an eligible child and family will meet with a Service Coordinator.
 She/he will ask the family if they would like to participate in a Family Directed Assessment (FDA).
-The FDA helps hone in on what is the family’s concern’s, priorities and resources (CPRs).
+The FDA is a tool that helps identify the family’s concern’s, priorities and resources (CPRs).
 The information gathered will be useful in developing an Individualized Family Service Plan (IFSP).
-An IFSP is developed and designed to address the family’s CPR’s that may include their child’s developmental needs.
-Services are provided by qualified practitioners in natural environments, settings in which children without special needs ordinarily participate such as their home, a community setting, such as a park or child care setting.
+An IFSP is developed and designed to address the family’s CPR’s.
+Services are provided by qualified practitioners in places such as their home or through a virtual platform.

 What Should You Do If You Think an Infant or Toddler Is Not Growing or Developing as He or She Should?

 Seek help early.
 The first three years of life are important and formative years.
-If you suspect that an infant or toddler may be experiencing developmental delays, the referral is made by calling the Regional System Point of Entry toll free number at 1-888-653-4463 and follow the menu.
+If you suspect that an infant or toddler may be experiencing developmental delays, contact the regional System Point of Entry toll free at 1-888-653-4463 and follow the menu.
 Here you can learn more about Early Intervention, the evaluation process, eligibility and potential services for eligible children.

 Who is Eligible?

 To be eligible for early intervention services through the NJEIS, a child must meet the criteria in at least one of the following two categories: